tiangolo/uvicorn-gunicorn-fastapi-docker/README.md

 docker run -d -p 80:80 -e GUNICORN_CONF="/app/custom_gunicorn_conf.py" myimage
 ```

+You can use the [config file from the base image](https://github.com/tiangolo/uvicorn-gunicorn-docker/blob/master/docker-images/gunicorn_conf.py) as a starting point for yours.

 #### `WORKERS_PER_CORE`

 This image will check how many CPU cores are available in the current server running your container.